 3. Avoid Slow Plugins And Use Cache Plugin

-WordPress has the largest plugins repository, allowing us to install them on our web store.
-However, avoid using resource-hogging plugins as they can slow down your site.
+WordPress has the largest plugin repository, allowing us to install them on our web store.
+However, avoid using resource-hogging plugins, as they can slow down your site.
 You must consider installing some speed WordPress add-ons to get a better site loading speed.

 Besides, caching makes your website load faster by reducing the server load.
 Go for plugins that work best with your WooCommerce theme.
 It must perform cache preloading, optimization, and Gzip compression.
 If your hosting doesn’t have an advanced cache feature, install the best one.

 4. Execute Essential Optimization Strategies

 Once you install your WooCommerce and other plugins, you must optimize it for speedy performance.
 But if you’re not facing any issues with speed, avoid this step.
 Let’s get straight to the points: